thycotic-ps/thycotic.secretserver/CONTRIBUTING.md

 # Contributing to Thycotic.SecretServer

 Thycotic.SecretServer is an open-source project and welcomes contributions from the community -- you!
-There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests, or writing code incorporated into Thycotic.SecretServer itself.
+There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests, or writing code incorporated into the module.

 ## Bug Reports